South College Street Junction Improvements Project (Phase 1)

 Following the adoption of the Aberdeen City Centre Masterplan, the impact of the proposed changes on the city’s road network was assessed.
-This identified a number of transport network changes required to support the Masterplan’s ambitions, with the South College Street Junction Improvements project’s capacity upgrades highlighted as essential prior to implementation of public realm and bus priority changes.
+This identified a number of transport network changes required to support the Masterplan’s ambitions.
+Improvements as part of the South College Street Junction Project were highlighted as essential to support further public realm and bus priority changes.

 When complete the project will support the City Centre Masterplan’s infrastructure strategy for bus priority measures aimed at removing the impact of congestion on bus journey times through the city centre.
-It will also enable the implementation of public realm enhancements along Guild Street and Union Street, providing alternative options to accommodate the rerouting of vehicular traffic.
-The project is jointly funded by Aberdeen City Council and a grant from the Scottish Government’s Bus Partnership Fund.
+It will also enable public realm enhancements along Guild Street and Union Street, providing alternative options to allow the rerouting of traffic.
+The project is jointly funded by the Council and a grant from the Scottish Government’s Bus Partnership Fund.

 The corridor’s improved capacity and operation will also complement its position in the new roads hierarchy.
-In tandem the Project will enhance infrastructure for walking and cycling along its length.
+In tandem the project will enhance infrastructure for walking and cycling.
 Making these improvements is the next step towards providing a transport network to meet Aberdeen’s needs and city centre aspirations.

-A detailed appraisal of the required improvements has been undertaken and a preferred option was adopted by the Council in 2017.
-As the design has progressed further work, including traffic modelling, has been carried out to ensure that the Project will perform effectively.
-In May 2020, the Council resolved to progress a Compulsory Purchase Order to acquire the land necessary to build the Project.
+A detailed appraisal of the required improvements has been carried out and a preferred option was adopted by the Council in 2017.
+As the design has progressed further work, including traffic modelling, ensured that the project will perform effectively.
+In May 2020, the Council resolved to progress a compulsory purchase order to acquire the land necessary to build the project.

-• A new traffic signal controlled junction at the intersection of Palmerston Place/ North Esplanade West;
+- A new traffic signal controlled junction at the intersection of Palmerston Place and North Esplanade West.

 Construction and Reopening

-In 2022 local company W M Donald were appointed as the main contractor for the project.
-As of July 2023 the majority of the project works are now complete with project roads reopened.
-The final section of the project providing a second left turn lane from Palmerston Place on to North Esplanade West will come in to use during Autumn, following the completion of utility works.
+In 2022 local company W M Donald was appointed as the main contractor for the project.
+In July 2023 the majority of the project works were completed with project roads reopened.
+The final section of the project providing a second left turn lane from Palmerston Place onto North Esplanade West was brought into use in February 2024, following the completion of utility works.

 Further Project Information